b08x/syncopated/README.md

-# syncopated
+# syncopatedIaC

 An exercise in configuration management.
 Intended to serve as an IaC framework for a small lab or studio.

-Based on Ansible, the repository contains roles, playbooks, and modules to help configure and manage Linux hosts that are part of an audio production workflow.
+The repository contains Ansible roles, playbooks, and modules to help configure and manage Linux hosts that are part of an audio production workflow.

 ## directory index